How THT Compares to PHP

 - Input data is only accessible through validation methods.

-- Form fields are validated both on the server and client.
+- Form fields are validated on both the server and client.

 - Input data is stripped of NULL bytes to prevent Null Byte Poisoning.